JackWahlig/boxe-model-replication/README.md

 # BoxE-Model-Replication
 Replicated Knowledge Graph Completion model from "BoxE: A Box Embedding Model for Knowledge Base Completion" by Abboud et al.

+Completed for submission Advanced Topics in Machine Learning Course at Oxford, Hilary 2021